TDA283-compiler-construction/project/project/extensions.md

         above.
     2. `Expr "."
 Expr`, is a method call; the first expression must evaluate to an object reference and the second to a call of a method of that object.
-    3. `"(" Ident ") null"` is the null reference of the indicated class/type.
+    3. `"null"` is the null reference of the indicated class/type.
     4. `"self"` is, within the methods of a class, a reference to the current object. `self.x` and `self.f()` are always refering to the instance variable `x` and the call to the method `f` respectively.
 On the other hand,